Zonnev/elementaryos-firefox-theme/readme.md

 **Follow this step to install the userChrome.css:**

+You can set 8 different window buttons layouts with [elementary Tweaks](https://github.com/elementary-tweaks/elementary-tweaks).
+Now it's possible to install this theme to match these window button layouts.

 Use this one line install script which let you select the window buttons layout you like:

 ```bash